 Sleep plays an integral role in maintaining physical and mental health.
 Not getting enough quality sleep can interfere with a person’s ability to store newly learned information, potentially leading to a negative impact on academic performance.
 In addition, sleep deprivation is associated with daytime sleepiness, depressed mood, impaired concentration and memory, and a weakened immune system.
 Practicing healthy sleep habits (also known as good sleep hygiene) can make a big difference in a person’s quality of life.
-A considerable amount of research has demonstrated that practicing sleep hygiene strategies such as the ones listed below, improves sleep quality and prevents sleep disturbances among university students.
+A considerable amount of research has demonstrated that practicing sleep hygiene strategies improves sleep quality and prevents sleep disturbances.

 Maintain a regular sleep schedule seven days a week.

 Wake up and go to bed around the same time every day (even weekends).
-This is, by far, the most important sleep hygiene measure.
+This is, by far, a critical sleep hygiene practice.
 Consistent sleep and wake times help establish an internal sleep-wake clock which can help you feel more alert during the day.
-Avoid sleeping in on the weekends and daytime napping, both of which can disrupt your internal clock.
-If you must nap, limit it to 20-30 minutes.
+It's wise to avoid sleeping in on the weekends and daytime napping, both of which can disrupt your internal clock.
+If you must nap, it's good to limit it to 20 to 30 minutes.

 Know how much sleep you need and make time for it.